 Knowledge is not important, position and communication is important.

-Business Process Analyst in Insurance (except health)4 days ago
+Business Process Analyst in Insurance (except health)2 months ago

 Over the past year, the biggest belief I had to unlearn was that I needed to have everything perfectly figured out before bringing an idea or concern to the table.
 I used to feel that I had to understand every technical angle, risk, and dependency on my own before looping anyone else in.
 Not only is that unrealistic in enterprise architecture, it can actually slow teams down.